RavinduMihiranga/e18-co227-Department-Course-Page-Group-A/README.md

 ## Department Course Page

-The aim of this project is to improve the course page (undergraduate, postgraduate) on the department website with more details, teacher-student interactions, and statistics of the previous years.
+The aim of this project is to improve the undergraduate course page on the department website with more details, teacher-student interactions, and statistics of the previous years.

 Some similar works: